DataDog/hiring-engineers/answers.md

 # Let's take a tour of Datadog in three Easy Steps!

 Congratulations!
 You have found **Datadog**, the most powerful platform for monitoring metrics, traces and logs on the planet.
-Buckle in and lets take **Datadog** for a test drive.
+Buckle in and let's take **Datadog** for a test drive.
 In the following 3 steps, we will walk you through:

 * Step 1 -- Setting up your Datadog laboratory
 * Step 2 -- Metrics - Collecting, Visualizing and Monitoring